Truckside advertisement

 Truckside advertisements have been argued by many to have one of the lowest CPM (Cost Per Thousand) impressions available to advertisers in the market. with a cost coming in at 81 cents per thousand compared to 10.40 for a 30-second TV commercial on a prime-time network, 11.03 for a quarter page newspaper ad, and 9.14 for a four-color magazine ad.

-One of the largest truckside advertising companies in the United States is called Rolling Adz that has nationwide platform of over 5,500 trucks across the country.